Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have. 1 Peter 3:15

 Proclaimed Stones: Dt.
 5:22 Before He wrote the commandments on the stone tablets, God proclaimed them to the whole Israelite community on the mountain from out of the fire, the cloud and deep darkness.
 What has God told you to do that He has also confirmed in His written Word?

 Tablets of Stone: Ex.
 24:12; 31:18; 32:15-16 The Lord inscribed on tablets of stone with His own finger the Law and commandments that Moses would be able to teach the people.
-Are you studying the Word of God so that you know His commands and can teach others?
+Are you studying the Word of God so that you know His commands?
+To whom can teach them?

 Plastered Stones: Dt.
 27:2-8 The Lord commanded Israel to set up stones on Mt.
 Ebal, coat them with plaster and write on them very clearly all the words of the Law.
 What do you do to remind yourself of God’s righteous requirements?